-At Oomph, we really believe in the value of Discovery — in fact, we ideally will do a Discovery phase as its own project before we bid on the larger job.
+We really believe in the value of Discovery at Oomph — in fact, we ideally do a Discovery phase as its own project before we bid on the larger job.
 When we think about some of the most successful projects we have executed, we trace those back to a great Discovery and a deep dive early in the process.
 They really can help set the stage for a successful project.

 What is Discovery?